Dominion of New Zealand: Debate

 The alteration in status was stirred by a sentiment on the part of the prime ministers of the self-governing colonies of the British Empire that a new term was necessary to differentiate them from the non-self-governing colonies.
-At the 1907 Imperial Conference, it was argued that self-governing colonies that were not styled 'dominion' (like Canada) or 'commonwealth' (like Australia) should be designated by some such title as 'state of the empire'.
+At the 1907 Imperial Conference, attended by New Zealand prime minister Joseph Ward, it was argued that self-governing colonies that were not styled 'dominion' (like Canada) or 'commonwealth' (like Australia) should be designated by some such title as 'state of the empire'.
 After much debate over lexicon, the term 'dominion' was decided upon.
+Ward then wrote to Lord Elgin, the colonial secretary, requesting that the name 'Colony of New Zealand' be changed to 'Dominion of New Zealand'.

-Following the 1907 conference, the New Zealand House of Representatives passed a motion requesting that King Edward VII "take such steps as he may consider necessary" to change the designation of New Zealand from the Colony of New Zealand to the Dominion of New Zealand.

-The adoption of the designation of dominion would, "raise the status of New Zealand" stated Prime Minister Sir Joseph Ward and "… have no other effect than that of doing the country good".
+The New Zealand House of Representatives passed a motion requesting that King Edward VII "take such steps as he may consider necessary" to make the change.
+The adoption of the designation of dominion would "raise the status of New Zealand", said Ward, and "… have no other effect than that of doing the country good".
 Ward also had regional imperial ambitions.
 He hoped the new designation would remind the world that New Zealand was not part of Australia.
 It would dignify New Zealand, a country he thought was "the natural centre for the government of the South Pacific".
 Dominion status was strongly opposed by Leader of the Opposition William Massey, an ardent British imperialist, who suspected that the change would lead to demands for increases in viceregal and ministerial salaries.